ClickHouse/clickhouse-docs/docs/en/cloud/manage/backups.md

 ## Undeleting or undropping tables

-When a table is dropped, there is an 8 minute grace period before its deletion.
-You can quickly restore it using the [`UNDROP TABLE` command](/docs/en/sql-reference/statements/undrop).
-You can also quickly terminate the service and ask support@clickhouse.com to undo the `DROP TABLE` command or restore an earlier version of the table from a previous backup.
+The `UNDROP` command is not supported in ClickHouse Cloud.
+If you accidentally drop a table, you should quickly terminate the service and ask support@clickhouse.com for help.
+We will do our best to undo the `DROP TABLE` command or restore an earlier version of the table from a previous backup.

 To prevent users from accidentally dropping tables, you can use [`GRANT` statements](/docs/en/sql-reference/statements/grant) to revoke permissions for the [`DROP TABLE` command](/docs/en/sql-reference/statements/drop#drop-table) for a specific user or role.

+Additionally, to prevent accidental deletion of data, please note that it is not possible to drop tables >1TB in size in ClickHouse Cloud.
+Please contact support@clickhouse.com if you wish to drop tables greater than this threshold.